French church’s best-known humanitarian accused of sexual assault

-France’s best known priest, the late Abbe Pierre, a revered and beloved champion of the homeless, has been accused of sexually assaulting several women and a girl, his charities said Wednesday.
+France’s best-known priest, the late Abbe Pierre, a beloved champion of the homeless, has been accused of sexually assaulting several women and a girl, his charities said Wednesday.

-On Wednesday, however, his reputation was in tatters after it was revealed that seven women had made credible allegations of sexual assault or harassment by the elderly cleric dating back to between 1970 and 2005.
+On Wednesday, however, it was revealed that seven women had made allegations of sexual assault or harassment by the elderly cleric dating back to between 1970 and 2005.

 “Our organisations celebrate the courage of the people who have given testimony and, through their words, allowed these facts to come to light.
 We believe them,” homeless charity Emmaus and the abbot’s foundation said in a joint statement.